- Checking the file downloads history of your favorite browser is easy to do on your computer.

 - The Clear all button.
 This will empty the downloads history list with a warning displayed before.

 - The original download URL of each file in the history list.
 Clicking on the link will download the file again.
 If the old file is still present in the download location, the new download will be automatically renamed by your browser.
 Note: the file name at the top is also linked to the downloaded file location.

 - A very useful Show in folder button.
 It’s really useful if you don’t know the location of the download folder, or if you used the Save as download dialog to save the file to a different location for some reason.

 - In case you have already removed the downloaded file, the history list will just show a Removed label.

 Right-clicking on any download from the history list in Edge will display a small overlay menu.
-If you click on the Copy download link option then the original URL of that file will be copied into your clipboard history (which you can also clear!).
+If you click on the Copy download link option then the original URL of that file will be copied into your clipboard, ready to paste anywhere.